veit/python-basics-tutorial/docs/libs/binary-extensions.rst

 Deployment of binary extensions
 -------------------------------

-In the following, the deployment on the :term:`Python Package Index (PyPI)` or another index will be described.
+In the following, the deployment on the :term:`Python Package Index` (:term:`PyPI`) or another index will be described.

 .. note::
    When deploying on Linux distributions, it should be noted that these make demands on the specific build system.
-Therefore, :term:`Source Distributions (sdist) <Source Distribution (sdist)>` should also be provided in addition to :term:`Wheels <wheel>`.
+Therefore, :term:`Source Distributions (sdist) <Source Distribution>` should also be provided in addition to :term:`Wheels <wheel>`.

 .. seealso::